MoldyMacaroniX/dashword.net/_src/posts/getting-experience.md

 ---
-title: "Getting Experience"
+title: "Getting Experience In Geometry Dash Creating"
-desc: "In this lesson we’ll focus on how you can become experienced at creating."
+desc: "In this lesson we'll focus on how you can become experienced at creating."
 image: /assets/img/GDCSBanner.jpg
 date: 2022-02-20
 tags: